 If Franchisee delivers some or all Discarded Materials to a Transfer Facility, it shall receive assurances from Facility operator that Facility operator will Transport or arrange for Transport of the Discarded Materials to appropriate Approved Facility(ies) for Processing or Disposal, as applicable for each type of Discarded Material.
 In such case, Franchisee shall receive written documentation from the Facility operator(s) of the Facilities used for Processing and Disposal of Discarded Materials, as applicable for each type of Discarded Material.
-Franchisee shall pay all costs associated with Transport, Transfer, Processing, and/or Disposal of all Discarded Materials Collected in accordance with this Agreement, including marketing of recovered materials and Disposal of all Residue.
+Franchisee shall pay all costs associated with Transport, Transfer, Processing, and/or Disposal of all Discarded Materials and Disposal of all Residue.